-The Directors' Report For the year end 31 March 2021
+The Directors' Report For the year ended 31 March 2022

-The directors of Bromford Assured Homes Limited ('BAH' and "the Company") are pleased to present their annual report and financial statements for the year ended 31 March 2021.
+The directors of Bromford Assured Homes Limited ('BAH' and "the Company") are pleased to present their annual report and financial statements for the year ended 31 March 2022.

 Who are we and what do we do?